Nonalcoholic Fatty Liver Disease & NASH in Children

 Diagnosis

-Doctors use medical and family history, a physical exam, and tests to diagnose nonalcoholic fatty liver disease (NAFLD) and nonalcoholic steatohepatitis (NASH) in children and to check for other liver problems.
-Tests may include blood and imaging tests and sometimes liver biopsy.
+Doctors use medical and family history, a physical exam, and tests to diagnose nonalcoholic fatty liver disease (NAFLD) in children and to check for other liver problems.
+Doctors may use blood tests, imaging tests, and liver biopsy to diagnose NAFLD and tell the difference between nonalcoholic fatty liver (NAFL) and nonalcoholic steatohepatitis (NASH).

 Treatment

-Doctors recommend that children who are overweight or obese lose weight to treat nonalcoholic fatty liver disease (NAFLD) and nonalcoholic steatohepatitis (NASH).
-No medicines have been approved to treat NAFLD and NASH in children.
+Doctors recommend that children with overweight or obesity gradually lose weight to treat nonalcoholic fatty liver disease (NAFLD)—either nonalcoholic fatty liver or nonalcoholic steatohepatitis (NASH).
+Weight loss can reduce fat, inflammation, and fibrosis in the liver.
+No medicines have been approved to treat NAFLD in children.

 Eating, Diet, & Nutrition

-Eating a healthy diet, limiting portion sizes, and maintaining a healthy weight can help prevent nonalcoholic fatty liver disease (NAFLD) and nonalcoholic steatohepatitis (NASH) in children.
-If a child has NAFLD or NASH, the parent or caretaker should talk with a doctor about the child’s diet.
+Eating a healthy diet, limiting portion sizes, and maintaining a healthy weight can help prevent nonalcoholic fatty liver disease (NAFLD) in children.
+If a child has NAFLD, the parent or caretaker should talk with a doctor about the child’s diet.

 Clinical Trials